MakeCloudHQ/cloud-run-training/terraform/03-cloud-run-with-lb/README.md

 curl $CLOUD_RUN_URL
 ```

-Both should return the same Hello World HTML page.
+All should return the Hello World HTML page.

-**Note:** It may take 1-2 minutes after `terraform apply` completes for the load balancer to be fully operational.

-### Step 6: View in Console
+### Step 8: View in Console

 Open the load balancer in Google Cloud Console:
 ```